 A couple of days before heading out to make my purchase, I came across a post by Beth (bethxkate) called “Are They Worth The Hype?” and it featured the setting sprays mentioned above.
 On a whim, I changed my mind and decided I would try Urban Decay’s All Nighter.

-Before this, I had been using L’Oreal’s Infallible Fixing Mist on and off.
-What I noticed immediately is that the spray is nowhere near as fine/flawless/gentle as the All Nighter.
+Before this, I had been using the L’Oreal Infallible Fixing Mist on and off.
+What I noticed immediately is that the spray is nowhere near as fine/gentle as the Urban Decay All Nighter.
 On the back of the bottle, the texture is marked as “micro fine” but I find it to be closer to heavy.

 “Anti-fade.
 Anti-melt.
 Anti-crack” – the first two are true, but I find it makes makeup settle into lines.
 This is a major problem with my smile lines.

 You get what you pay for – a cheap looking plastic bottle.
 At £8.99, I can’t really complain.
 I like the fact that it’s translucent so you can see how much product is left, though saying that, you get vision on the separation of product when it’s settled and it’s not the most appealing.
 I also consider it to be a travel-friendly size due to its slimness.